 Measuring parasitic capacitance using TDR

-What is the point of using a time-domain reflectometer (TDR) for measuring inductance or capacitance when there are several readily, excellent resolution LCR meters available?
+What is the point of using a time-domain reflectometer (TDR) for measuring inductance or capacitance when there are several readily available, excellent-resolution LCR meters?
 The answer is TDR supports measurements on devices and structures as they exist in the circuit.
 While measuring parasitic elements, the surrounding environment of a device may affect the quantity to be measured.
 For valid measurements, it is critical to perform measurements on the device as it exists in the circuit.